EleniKechrioti/aueb-projects/5th semester/Artificial Intelligence/project 1 - Othello/README.md

 Our report and source code can be found in the repository [Othello-Riversi](https://github.com/EleniKechrioti/Othello-Reversi).

 More information on the repository linked above.
+The description of the assigment in greek is the pdf in this folder.

 ## Features
 - Responsive AI using MinMax algorithm with alpha-beta pruning